 At Geibikei Gorge, you will find not only a lot of strangely shaped cliffs covered by different ferns and trees but also some small waterfalls.
-Unlike most of the gorges in Japan, Geibikei Gorge can be accessed in winter for visitors to enjoy its ink painting-like scenery!
+Unlike most gorges in Japan, Geibikei Gorge can be accessed in winter for visitors to enjoy its ink painting-like scenery!

 The Origin of Geibikei Gorge

 Where Geibikei Gorge currently is was originally just a gigantic limestone layer that was exposed by the fault around it.
 With the water flow from the Satetsu River (砂鉄川), the limestone layer was eroded to form the beautiful Geibikei Gorge today.

 The limestone layer isn’t just eroded by the Satetsu River but also by the rain.
 And by the artistic skills of the rain, one part of the bizarrely shaped cliff wall has often been described as looking like a lion’s nose.

 So apart from Geibikei Gorge’s pioneer meritorious person’s name has a “猊 (gei)” in it.
 The other reason why the gorge is named “猊鼻 (geibi)” is because of its lion nose-shaped cliff!

 The beauty of Geibikei is enjoyed through a flat-bottomed boat ride that travels through the 2km Gorge (you can even bring your pets with you!).
 The boatmen are all well-trained and will navigate the boat through the gorge with just one pole in their hands!

 The entire 90 minutes scenic trip is divided into three parts: a boat ride to Miyoshigaoka (三好ヶ丘), 20 minutes of free time at Miyoshigaoka, and the return trip.

 During the boat ride, not only will the boatman introduce you to the various view spots of the Gorge, but you will also hear him/her sing the traditional ballad – “Geibikei Oiwake” (げいび追分).